RichaMax/skeleton_key_duplicator/README.md

 # Usage

-:warning: **Please read the instruction carefully before launching the script** :warning:
+:warning: **Please read the instruction carefully before launching the script!** :warning:

 First you need to have the bot on your computer, for that we offer two solutions, either using the **source code** or the compiled **executable**.

 Steps :